ryanayf/KidNeYronal/README.md

 # KidNeYronal

 ## General
-This is an implementation of KidNeYronal-CNN using Python 3.6, Keras, and TensorFlow.
+This is an implementation of KidNeYronal-CNN using Python, Keras, and TensorFlow using [Google Colab](https://colab.research.google.com/) .
 The model generates 3 pHe compartment predictions from hyperpolarized zymonic acid spectra obtained in MRI of mixed (synthetic + acquired) data set of acquisitions from the kidneys of healthy mice.

 ## The repository includes:
 ### 1. Code: